frederic-perez/AmE-dictionary/data/dictionary.md

 __stoplights__ :pencil2:
 __stopover__
 __stoppage__ _n_ :nine::m::hammer: _Keep work stoppages to a minimum._ _A stoppage-time goal._ _Aer Lingus cabin crew staged a 24-hour work stoppage May 30._
-__stops__ _n_ :three::hammer: _The last five-six minutes of the first half, we made some stops and that was big._ _Utah pulled away at the beginning of the third quarter, stringing together consecutive stops._ _We wanted to get stops and I think that's what we did._
+__stops__ _n_ :three::hammer: _The last five-six minutes of the first half, we made some stops and that was big._ _Utah pulled away at the beginning of the third quarter, stringing together consecutive stops._ _We wanted to get stops and I think that’s what we did._
 __stopwatch__ _n_
 __storefront__ _n_ :two::hammer:
 __storeful__